What is asylum?

 Asylum is a form of protection that allows you to stay in the USA if you have been persecuted or fear persecution in your home country because of your race, religion, nationality, membership in a particular social group, or political opinion.

 Persecution is a form of serious abuse that harms someone’s life or freedom.
 It includes severe physical harm, forced medical or psychological treatment, unlawful detention or punishment, severe economic harm, extortion, robbery, severe discrimination, harassment, or threats of harm.

 Is it legal to seek asylum at the U.S.-Mexico border?

 Yes, it is legal to seek asylum at the border.
 International and U.S. law gives everyone the right to request asylum in the United States and at the U.S.-Mexico border.
-Current asylum laws limit who can apply for asylum at the border.

 Why are asylum seekers being turned away?